jonasbkarlsson/ferroamp_operation_settings/README.md

 Limit Export | Switch | If enabled, the system is not allowed to export power to the grid, below the Charge Threshold.
 Discharge Threshold | Number | Threshold on grid power, correspondning to consumption peaks, above which battery may be discharged to compensate for loads.
 Charge Threshold | Number | Threshold on grid power, corresponding to off-peak consumption, below which battery may be charged from the grid.
 Discharge Reference | Number | Maximum battery power, up to which battery may be discharged into grid, if grid power is above the Discharge Threshold.
+Valid values min=0.0, step=0.1, max=100000.0.
 Charge Reference | Number | Maximum battery power, up to which battery may be charged from grid, if grid power is below the Charge Threshold.
+Valid values min=0.0, step=0.1, max=100000.0.

 ### Entities used by Operation Mode Self Consumption